 Those who want to see the tamed and semi-wild elephants in close proximity the best place is the “Pinnawala Elephant Orphanage”.
 It is located northwest of Kegalle town along the Colombo ~ Kandy main road.
-The orphanage is in a twenty five-acre coconut land near Maha Oya.
-The wide area of shallow water and the huge rocks of Maha Oya make the ideal place to these magnificent animals.
-This facility was established in the year 1975 as a conservation breeding center for Elephants by the Sri Lanka Wildlife department.
-It was started with a heard of five baby Elephants.
+The orphanage is on a twenty-five-acre coconut land near Maha Oya.
+The vast area of shallow water and the huge rocks of Maha Oya make the ideal place to these magnificent animals.
+This facility was established in the year 1975 as a conservation breeding centre for Elephants by the Sri Lanka Wildlife department.
+It was started with a herd of five baby Elephants.
 In the year 1978, it was taken over by the National Zoological Gardens of Sri Lanka.
-Pinnawala Elephant orphanage is treated as one of the largest breeding centers in the world.
-Today the heard has Grownup to 69 elephants.
+Pinnawala Elephant orphanage is treated as one of the largest breeding centres in the world.
+Today the herd has Grownup to 69 elephants.
 Among the many elephants of the orphanage, there are three of them which will definitely get your attention.
 Namely “PANDU” “RAJA” and “SAMA”.

 Visit a spice garden in Hingula to see different spices for which Sri Lanka is famous for.
 Clients will be able to see different spices and how some of these spices are grown and processed.

 This culinary tour is an ideal way by which the discerning traveller can immerse himself or herself in the history and the ethos of Sri Lanka, its people and their customs and of course most importantly their food.
 You can learn about Sri Lankan spices and various Sri Lankan cookery methods.